David Starr Jordan: Role in apparent murder of Jane Stanford

-In 1905, Jordan launched an apparent coverup of the murder of Jane Stanford.
+In 1905, Jordan launched an apparent coverup of the murder of Stanford University co-founder Jane Stanford.
 While vacationing in Oahu, Stanford had suddenly died of strychnine poisoning according to the local coroner's jury.
 Jordan then sailed to Hawaii, hired a physician to investigate the case, and declared she had in fact died of heart failure, a condition whose symptoms bear no relationship to those that were actually observed.

-His motive has been a subject of speculation.
-One possibility is that he was acting to protect the reputation of the university, since its finances were precarious, and a scandal might have damaged fundraising.
+Jordan's motive has been a subject of speculation.
+One possibility is that he was acting to protect the reputation of the university, as its finances were precarious, and a scandal might have damaged fundraising.
 He had written the president of Stanford's board of trustees, offered several explanations for Stanford's death, and suggested they select whichever was most suitable.
 Since Stanford had a difficult relationship with him and reportedly planned to remove him from his position at the university, he might have had a motive to eliminate suspicions about an unsolved crime.

 Jordan's version of Stanford's demise was largely accepted until the appearance of several publications in 2003 arguing that she was murdered.